dsccommunity/StorageDsc/Modules/xStorage/DSCResources/MSFT_xOpticalDiskDriveLetter/README.md

 be set to 1.

-In systems with multiple optical disks, the `DiskId` should be set to the ordinal number of the required optical disk found in the list returned when executing the following cmdlet:
+In systems with multiple optical disks, the `DiskId` should be set to the ordinal number of the required optical disk found in the list returnedwhen executing the following cmdlet:
 ```powershell
 Get-CimInstance -ClassName Win32_CDROMDrive
 ```